 New GST on Freight Charges: Transportation of Goods

 Freight charges are a vital part of transporting goods across the country.
-Whether you’re a business owner or a logistics provider, understanding the gst on freight charges is essential for proper billing and tax compliance.
-In this blog, we’ll simplify how GST applies to goods transportation services and what rates are applicable.
+Whether you’re a business owner or a logistics provider, understanding gst on freight is essential for proper billing and tax compliance.
+In this blog, we’ll simplify how GST applies to goods transportation services and which rates apply.

-New GST Rate on Freight / GTA Services in India
+New GST on Freight / GTA Services in India

 Notes: The earlier 12% option is rationalised into 18% (with ITC).
 The 5% concessional route remains with restricted ITC.
 RCM at 5% continues, with ITC available to the recipient when used for taxable business supplies.